leftyamos/amost.github.io/README.md

 [House Prices: Advanced Regression Techniques](https://github.com/leftyamos/amost.github.io/blob/master/house.ipynb) is a knowledge competition on Kaggle in which the goal is to create a machine learning model using regression to ppredict the final price of each home.
 The dataset can be found [here](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) in Kaggle.

 ### Digit Recognizer
 [Digit Recognizer](https://github.com/leftyamos/amost.github.io/blob/master/digit_recongnizer.ipynb) is a knowledge competition on Kaggle in which the goal is to indentify digits from a dataset of tens of thousands of handwritten images.
-This project uses a neural network model to classified the images. he dataset can be found [here](https://www.kaggle.com/c/digit-recognizer/data) in Kaggle.
+This project uses a neural network model to classified the images.
+The dataset can be found [here](https://www.kaggle.com/c/digit-recognizer/data) in Kaggle.